Last updated: May 3, 2026

 Do Social Security benefits count toward the income test?

 Yes.
-The AV-9 income section specifically asks for Social Security benefits, including taxable and tax-exempt benefits, along with pensions, IRA distributions, wages, interest, dividends, and other money received.
-This is one of the biggest reasons people misjudge whether they qualify.
+The AV-9 income section asks for Social Security benefits, including taxable and tax-exempt benefits, along with pensions, IRA distributions, wages, interest, dividends, and other money received.

 Do I have to reapply every year?

-Usually no for the Elderly or Disabled Exclusion and the Disabled Veteran Exclusion, unless your property or eligibility changes.
-But the Circuit Breaker requires a new application every year.
-If you move, transfer the property, or go over the income limit, tell the county.
+Usually no for the Elderly or Disabled Exclusion and the Disabled Veteran Exclusion unless your property or eligibility changes.
+The Circuit Breaker requires a new application every year.

-You should still contact the county and ask about a good-cause late application.
-State law allows late approval in some cases, but it usually applies only to the taxes levied in the calendar year when the late application is filed.
-Do not assume a missed deadline means you have no options.
+Contact the county and ask about a good-cause late application.
+State law allows late approval in some cases, but it usually applies only to taxes levied in the calendar year when the late application is filed.

-The Circuit Breaker is a deferment, not a full tax freeze and not a rebate.
-The unpaid taxes stay as a lien on the property, and under state law the last three years of deferred taxes can come due with interest after a disqualifying event.
+No. The Circuit Breaker is a deferment, not a full tax freeze and not a rebate.
+The unpaid taxes stay as a lien on the property.
+The last three years of deferred taxes can come due with interest after a disqualifying event.

 Can I keep relief if I move to a nursing home?

-Often yes, if the move is because of health and the home stays empty or is occupied by your spouse or another dependent.
-That temporary-absence protection appears in the Elderly or Disabled Exclusion law, the Circuit Breaker law, and the Disabled Veteran Exclusion law.
+Often yes, if the move is because of health and the home stays empty or is occupied by a spouse or dependent.
 Still, call the county as soon as the living arrangement changes.

 Disclaimer: This article is for informational purposes only.
 It is not legal, financial, disability-rights, immigration, veterans-benefit, tax-preparer, or government-agency advice.
 Property tax rules, county practices, local funding, and program availability can change.
 Always confirm the current rule with the official program or local tax office before you act.